venkatasindhura/PCCWGlobalSpringBootAPITEST/README.md

 4, Maven
 5, Eclipse
 5, Docker to run the spring boot application.
-Let me explain the steps to create the run the application.
+Please find below steps to create the run the application.
-1, I created Spring Boot application using Maven build tool in eclipse.
+1, Created Spring Boot application using Maven build tool in eclipse.
-2, And then I created packages for model, controller, exceptions, repository and api to write email   service.
+2, And Created packages for model, controller, exceptions, repository and api to write email   service.
-3, I implemented the module based on PCCW Global document.
-I created sample smtp server for      email service.
+3, Implemented the module based on PCCW Global document.
+Created sample smtp server for      email service.
-4, I created jar file for the application using Maven Test.
-5, For that we should give target location to save the Jar file.
+4, Created jar file for the application using Maven Test and 5, For that we should give target location to save the Jar file.
 6, Then created one Docker file inside the application named as “Docker.file” .
 Inside the file, we give configurations to run the application in the Docker such as port , Jar file and entry point to run the Jar.
 Docker.
 File